sachs7/multi-modal-langchain-chatbot/README.md

 The ChatBot supports:

 1. Chat with your documents using basic RAG
-2. Query "Paperswithcode" site to get a gist of recent papers of any topic
+2. Query "Paperswithcode" site to get a gist of recent papers on any topic
 3. Generate images using DallE-3

-The code-base has been organized into the following folders:
+The code base has been organized into the following folders:

 1. `docs`: Store your PDF documents in this folder
-2. `services`: Add all your agent specific services in here
+2. `services`: Add all your agent-specific services here
 3. `tools`: Create a tool for your services

-The `main.py` consists the actual System Prompt and the registration of the tools.
+The `main.py` consists of the actual System Prompt and the registration of the tools.
-Make sure to register your new tools in here.
+Make sure to register your new tools here.
 The UI can be created using both, Gradio, and Streamlit.

-Note: If using image generation, I was finding it difficult to represent image in Gradio, hence I went with Streamlit at the end.
+Note: When using image generation, I was finding it difficult to represent images in Gradio, hence I went with Streamlit at the end.
 But feel free to play around.

 # How to run: